 In this workshop, you’ll discover how to harness the power of Canva’s free, built-in AI tools to boost your productivity and creativity.
 No artistic skills are required, as Canva’s intuitive interface and AI capabilities make it easy for anyone to become a graphic design pro.
 We’ll guide you through the process of creating eye-catching designs that will leave a lasting impression on your audience.

 Our session will cover a range of topics, including how to use AI to generate design ideas, customize templates, and enhance your visuals with just a few clicks.
 You’ll learn tips and tricks for making the most of Canva’s features, from selecting the perfect color schemes to incorporating stunning graphics and fonts.
 We’ll also explore how to use Canva’s AI to streamline your workflow, saving you time and effort while ensuring your designs stand out.
-But that’s not all!
-This workshop is not just about learning new skills; it’s about unleashing your creativity and having fun in the process.
-You’ll have the opportunity to experiment with different design elements, collaborate with fellow participants, and receive personalized feedback from our expert instructors.
-By the end of the session, you’ll be equipped with the knowledge and confidence to create professional-quality designs that will wow your audience.

 Don’t miss this chance to transform your design skills and engage your audience like never before.
 Whether you’re looking to create marketing materials for your business, enhance your presentations, or simply explore a new creative outlet, this workshop has something for everyone.
 Join us and discover the endless possibilities of Canva’s AI tools.
 Let’s embark on this creative journey together and unlock your full potential as a designer!

-Learning Objectives: Participants will master Canva's AI tools to create professional-quality posters, slides, and infographics.
+Participants will master Canva's AI tools to create professional-quality posters, slides, and infographics.
 They'll boost productivity, enhance visual appeal, and captivate audiences without requiring artistic skills.
 Success includes hands-on creation, and confidence in using AI-powered design features.

 Visual media in the classroom can be a fantastic means to demonstrate understanding and we know that YOUR students are already doing amazing work.
 Let’s learn how to showcase their unique voice and perspective while providing an authentic audience through the California Student Media Festival.
 Learn from past winners and see how you can submit your students’ work in next year's festival.
 It’s free to enter and free to attend!